 Difference between lab-grown diamonds vs. mined diamonds

 A lab-grown diamond is a diamond formed in a laboratory environment by scientists.
-Scientists can use less workforce and fossil fuels, and reduce the number of hands your diamond goes through.
+Scientists can use less workforce and fossil fuels and reduce the number of hands your diamond goes through.

 Lab-grown diamonds are more ethical than diamonds that have been mined out of the earth’s crust.
 You should beware that not every lab diamond produced is 100% sustainable, but even when not, they are, on average, produced in a much more energy-efficient and environmentally friendly way.
 In addition, the production of lab-grown diamonds also avoids the negative impact on local environments and mining countries that mining has been associated with.

-Though the interest in lab-grown diamonds has skyrocketed in the last ten years, they still get a bad reputation in some circles.
+Though the interest in lab-grown diamonds has skyrocketed in the last ten years, they still have a bad reputation in some circles.
 Early on, lab-created diamonds were called “synthetic diamonds”.
 In the same way, mined diamonds are often called natural diamonds.

 Using words like “natural” and “synthetic” makes people think “real” and “fake”.
 Because of that, lab-created diamonds are often associated with “fake diamonds” like cubic zirconia or Swarovski crystals.